MLB Trade Deadline 2017: Random Thoughts, Takeaways With Dust Settling

 — That said, the D-Backs and Rockies both had very underrated deadlines, although it hardly matters because they’re inevitably going to play each other in the NL wild card game for the right to get steamrolled by the Dodgers.

 Outfielder J.D.
 Martinez adds instant pop to Arizona’s offense.
-Catcher Jonathan Lucroy and reliever Pat Neshek, meanwhile, give Colorado a nice battery addition, with the former coming at a reasonable price from the Texas Rangers based on his lackluster season and the latter being a good fit for Coors Field — as good as one can be — following his arrival from the Philadelphia Phillies.
+Catcher Jonathan Lucroy and reliever Pat Neshek, meanwhile, give Colorado a nice battery addition, with the former coming at a reasonable price from the Texas Rangers based on his lackluster season and the latter being a good fit for Coors Field — as good a pitcher can be — following his arrival from the Philadelphia Phillies.

 — The Milwaukee Brewers sat on their hands.
 But whatever.
 They’ve stuck around long enough.
 There’s no sense mortgaging their future, only to be left in the dust by the Cubs.